We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Turn your humidifier on before bed.
 If you have a humidifier with a timer or a low setting, consider giving your bedroom a little extra moisture overnight.

 - Protect your skin when leaving the house.
-On hot, sunny days, always use a sunscreen to keep your skin protected.
-For harsh, cold days, consider using creams or vaseline to protect your skin from the elements.
+Always use sunscreen to protect your skin, even on cloudy days.
+Consider using creams or Vaseline for harsh, cold days to protect your skin from the elements.

 Incorporating these tips into your daily lifestyle can help to keep your skin moisturized and protected from dehydration and ashiness.